zecookiez/AdventOfCode2020/README.md

 - Day 18: Took a "nap" and woke up way after the contest began...
 - Day 21: I don't understand how I misunderstood the problem this badly.
 - Day 22: Lost all my time from a misleading example and a hidden key point.
 The bad streak continues...
+- Dat 23: The bad streak continues...
+The good news is that I completed all of my schoolwork so I can focus on AOC now :)

 ## Tasks